 - You must work quickly otherwise your bananas will start to turn brown.

-- Pour the banana-almond milk mixture into a cold bowl.
+- Pour the banana-almond milk mixture into a piping bag.

-- Scoop the banana mixture into your popsicle molds and top with a generous sprinkle of chopped pecans.
+- Pour the mixture into your popsicle molds and top with a generous sprinkle of chopped pecans.